 The Federal Housing Administration (FHA) loan program has been helping people buy homes since the 1930s.
-Today, it’s one of the most popular mortgage financing options for Washington State home buyers.
+Today, it’s one of the most popular mortgage financing options for Washington State home buyers, but there are some general criteria you should be aware of when you consider this financing option.
+Here’s an updated look at Washington State FHA requirements in 2019.

 Washington State home buyers with good credit, manageable debt, and a down payment of 3.5% could be eligible for an FHA-insured home loan.
-Let’s take a closer look at these and other program requirements.
+Let’s take a closer look at the program requirements.

 Credit Score Requirements

-Generally speaking, a higher credit score will increase your chances of FHA loan approval, while a lower score could hurt your chances.
-The widely used FICO credit score range goes from 300 to 850.
+Generally, a higher credit score will increase your chances of FHA loan approval, while a lower score could hurt your chances.
+The widely used FICO credit score system ranges from 300 to 850.

 The Department of Housing and Urban Development (HUD) has specific guidelines and requirements regarding credit scores.
-According to their eligibility guidelines, borrowers need a decision credit score of 580 or higher to take advantage of the 3.5% down payment option.
-And speaking of down payments…
+According to their eligibility guidelines, lenders require borrowers to show a credit score of 580 or higher to take advantage of the 3.5% down payment option.
+Speaking of down payments…

 A Down Payment of 3.5%

 The minimum down payment required for a Washington State FHA loan is 3.5%.
-Specifically, that’s 3.5% of the purchase price or the appraised value, whichever is less.
-So the mortgage loan can account for 96.5% of the home’s value.
+Specifically, That’s 3.5% of the purchase price or the appraised value(whichever is less) So the mortgage loan can account for 96.5% of the home’s value.
+This means the total loan amount can account for 96.5% of the purchase price.

 Here’s some good news for borrowers with limited funds.
-HUD allows borrowers to obtain down-payment funding from a family member or other approved donor, in the form of a gift.
-The donor must provide a “gift letter” that states they do not expect any form of repayment.
+HUD allows borrowers to obtain down-payment gift funds from family members or other approved donors, The donor must provide a “gift letter” that states they do not expect any form of repayment.

 Washington State FHA Loan Limits

 There are FHA requirements for the size of the loan as well.
-In Washington State, FHA loan limits range from $294,515 to $679,650.
+In Washington State, FHA loan limits range from $294,515 to 314,827 to $679,650 to 1,397,400.
 They vary by county and are based on median home values within each county.
-That means pricier real estate markets, like those in the Seattle metro area, tend to have higher limits.
+That means pricier real estate markets, like those in the Seattle metro area, tend to have higher allowable loan limits.
 For more information, see our complete list of Washington State FHA limits.

 Generally speaking, HUD prefers borrowers to have a total or “back-end” debt-to-income ratio no higher than 43%.
 This means your total monthly debts (including the mortgage payment) should account for no more than 43% of your gross monthly income.

 But there’s some leeway here.
-HUD refers to them as “compensating factors.”
-Borrowers with significant cash reserves and/or residual income after the mortgage payment has been made could be allowed to have higher debt ratios.
-Also, if the FHA loan will only produce a minimal increase in housing payments, higher debt ratios might be allowed.
-So there are exceptions to this rule.
+Borrowers with significant cash reserves an/ or residual income after the mortgage payment has been made, could be allowed to have higher debt ratios.
+HUD refers to these items as “compensating factors.” structure WC).
+In addition, if the total FHA loan will produce only a minimal increase in housing payments, higher debt ratios might be allowed.
+So, there are exceptions to this rule.

 Document & Paperwork Requirements